CBD Oil

 Is CBN or CBD Better for Sleep?

-Current research would suggest that both CBD and CBN may provide users with some sleep benefits.
+Current research suggests that both CBD and CBN may provide users with some sleep benefits.
 It’s hard to say which cannabinoid is better for sleep because the data just doesn’t exist yet.

 If you really want a good night’s sleep, you should consider taking both CBN and CBD at the same time.
 A recent study published in 2021 by the Australian Sleep Disorders Research Institute found that a combination of THC, CBN, and CBD taken regularly under the tongue significantly improved insomnia symptoms and self-reported sleep quality in people compared to the placebo group.